wpindiaorg/camptix-indian-payments/readme.txt

 = How to Sign Up? =
 *Instamojo*: Signup at [Instamojo.com](https://www.instamojo.com/accounts/register/) and complete registration profile to get account activated.
 *Razorpay*: Signup at [Razorpay.com](https://dashboard.razorpay.com/#/access/signup) and complete registration profile to get account activated.
+*Knit Pay Connect*: Signup at Knit Pay is not required, just create an account in the desired payment gateway using their registration link.
+Knit Pay Connect supports integration with more than 15 Indian Payment Gateways.

 = Is there any documentation available? =
-*Instamojo*: Documentation available [here](https://docs.instamojo.com/v2/) *Razorpay*: Documentation available [here](https://docs.razorpay.com/)
+*Instamojo*: Documentation available [here](https://docs.instamojo.com/v2/) *Razorpay*: Documentation available [here](https://docs.razorpay.com/) *Knit Pay Connect*: Install [Knit Pay](https://wordpress.org/plugins/knit-pay/) on your WordPress Instance, and connect that server with Camptix using [WordPress Rest API](https://developer.wordpress.org/rest-api/).

 = How to get Access Token and API Key? =
 *Instamojo*: Login > [API &amp; Plugins](https://www.instamojo.com/integrations) | Also Check [Youtube Video](https://www.youtube.com/watch?v=9j5RThz3FD0).